helltf/helltfbot-v2/README.md

 In case one of the job fails, the pipeline will conclude as failed.
 Pull Request to the feature or master branch are required to pass all checks before merging.

 ## Testing with jasmine

 ### Unit-Tests

+Unit-tests are created inside the ./test/unit directory which contains all unit-tests for the entire project.
+These tests are supposed to test small features or functions fairly quick and without any connection to other services.
+Unit-tests are prefered if possible.

 ### Integration-Tests

+Integration-tests are aiming towards testing components in combination with other services, e.g. the database.
+These tests are created inside the ./test/integration dirctory.
+To test the database properly I've a mariadb docker container running, which fullfills the purpose of being the test database

 ## Important libraries